-The Standing Scientific Committee have been providing catch advice for use by the Department of Communications Energy and Natural Resources since 2002 and with specific catch advice for individual rivers since 2007.
+The Standing Scientific Committee have been providing catch advice for use by the Department of Communications Energy and Natural Resources (now Dept of Communications, Climate Action & Environment) since 2002 and with specific catch advice for individual rivers since 2007.
 Over this period the CLs and the assessments for some smaller rivers entering into larger estuaries have been combined leading to changes in the overall number of separate "rivers" for which catch advice is provided.
 Since 2009 (Figure 4) the number of rivers open for a harvest fishery (either rod and line or estuarine/riverine fishing engines) has remained relatively stable.

-The stock status and catch advice for the 2016 fishery is that:
+The stock status and catch advice for the 2017 fishery is that:

-- 48 rivers have an advised harvestable surplus as they are exceeding their Conservation Limits (Table 1). - A further 32 rivers, may be opened on a catch and release only basis, subject to IFI management criteria based on having a high probability of achieving 65% of their CL or exceeding the minimum fry threshold of greater than 17 fry per 5 minutes surveying in catchment wide electrofishing surveys.
-(Table 6). - In addition 63 rivers are either not meeting 65% of CL or there is lack of recent data to determine their status relative to attainment of CL.
-Where there is a lack of data, or where electro-fishing surveys indicate juvenile numbers below the SSCS threshold, the SSCS make the assumption that these rivers are failing to meet CL.
-(Tables 3 & 7).
+- 44 rivers have an advised harvestable surplus as they are exceeding their Conservation Limits (Table 3). - A further 27 rivers, may be opened on a catch and release only basis, subject to IFI management criteria based on having a high probability of achieving 65% of their CL or exceeding the qualifying fry threshold of > 17 fry (0+) per 5 min electrofishing (multiple site catchment average) (Table 8). - In addition 72 rivers are (a) failing to meet 65% of their CL or (b) recent data to determine their CL attainment status are lacking.
+Where there is a lack of data, or where catchment-wide electro-fishing surveys indicate juvenile abundance below the SSCS fry threshold, the SSCS assumes that these rivers are failing to meet CL (Tables 5 & 9).